kermite-org/Kermite/firmware/readme.md

 ## Build

-The following commands are supposed to be executed in this folder.
+Following commands in this document are supposed to be executed in this folder.

+To Build a firmware, execute
 ```
   make <project_path>:<variation_name>:build
 ```